 If you don’t have a laptop that you can use from work, you need to make sure you speak to your employer and ask for one!
 Employers will expect that you need some home office setup so don’t be afraid to ask for things that you need to be productive.

 Change Your Environment When Work Is Done!

 So, the working hours are over!
 What next?
-Try and make yourself understand that the day of work is done.
+Try to create a routine to disconnect from work to make yourself understand that the day of work is done.
 It can be hard switching off from work when you haven’t had to leave the office or change your environment, so try to make the step from work to personal time.
 Shut your laptop and try to take yourself on a short walk — this will help your brain distinguish the change between work time and chill time.

 Finally, enjoy your work from home!
 It may be a struggle to keep going, so work hard, take breaks and, hopefully, the world will be back to normal soon.
 And if you’re looking for work-from-home jobs, there are plenty available — take a look at what’s out there, and good luck!